What we are learning about policy and influence: Reflections from 2024 and 2025

 Participants also pointed to systemic influence achieved through alliances.
 The Scottish Community Coalition on Energy, which includes Community Energy Scotland and the Development Trust Association Scotland among others, successfully lobbied both UK and Scottish governments for greater community ownership and benefits in renewable energy projects.
 This showed how collective voice strengthens influence.

 Youth-led research was another example of impact.
 The Open project in Shetland supported young people to research the lack of safe spaces in Lerwick.
 With mentorship from independent researchers familiar with the local council, they presented their findings persuasively, which led to the council listening in a way they never had before.
-Locally-led service innovation also came up, including the volunteer driver network developed in response to transport gaps.
-Another community saved its shop through its own evidence gathering, demonstrating how grassroots research can challenge and inform policy decisions.

 The examples shared were both practical and personal.
 People talked about power cuts, ferry cancellations and long waits for transport to appointments.
 These details made it clear that policy is not abstract.
 It is lived every day in places that do not always fit the systems designed for them.
 The stories people told about small fixes and creative workarounds were not complaints.
 They were evidence of how much knowledge already exists within communities, waiting to be recognised.

 The Learning: for All.
-For Life. review came up as an example of how this approach could be built into national systems.
+For Life review came up as an example of how this approach could be built into national systems.
 The report’s call to value community learning and development resonated with the conversation about why community led research needs to be part of how policy is made, not an afterthought.
 Participants were not asking for special treatment, only for recognition that lived experience is a form of evidence too.

 Taken together, the conversations suggested that community-led research is itself a kind of policy practice.
 It is slow, relational and built on care.
 The influence may not always look dramatic, but it lasts because it comes from within the community.